reelyactive/barnowl-minew/README.md

 Quick Start
 -----------

+Clone this repository, install package dependencies with `npm install`, and then from the root folder run at any time:

     npm start

-__barnowl-minew__ will indiscriminately accept HTTP POSTs on localhost:3001 and print any processed [raddec](https://github.com/reelyactive/raddec) data to the console.
+See our tutorial [Configure a Minew G1 Gateway](https://reelyactive.github.io/diy/minew-g1-config/).  __barnowl-minew__ will indiscriminately accept HTTP POSTs on localhost:3001 and print any processed [raddec](https://github.com/reelyactive/raddec) data to the console.

 Hello barnowl-minew!